harupong/miscellaneous-translations/a-hackers-guide-to-git.md

         I think the point is that it’s a simple, contrived example.
 Especially since that section is used as an introduction to the rebase section.

+    -   Lemure

+        Then you create a non-linear history in your branch, which is what you avoid with both cherry-pick and rebase.

+        -   Guest

+            How does cherry-picking directly onto the \`master\` branch create a non-linear history?
+I know it says in the article it does but I don’t see how.

+            -   Lemure

+                It doesn’t, and nobody said so.
+Merging does (unless it is strictly fast-forward, which it isn’t if you have to merge changes from master into your feature branch).
+Rebasing and cherry-picking is used to avoid non-linear history.

 -   Kim Silkebækken

     Also, don’t forget to check out the man pages if you want to be a true git pro: [http://git-man-page-generator.lokaltog.net/](http://git-man-page-generator.lokaltog.net/)